VCityTeam/UD-SV/Doc/Devel/Needs/Need004.md

 ### Tags or keywords

 ### Description
-Researchers and practitionners using virtual representations of cities might need to add documents to these representations in order to complement them.
+Researchers and practitionners using virtual representations of cities need to add/attach documents to these representations in order to complement them.
 These documents are heterogeneous medias (images, text, audio, video, etc.), can come from multiple sources (i.e. from random citizen to experts) and can be linked to different scales objects (i.e. smokestack, bridge, city, etc.).
 Most of the time, these documents are linked to objects through their semantic information but they might also only be linked to geometry ?
 To answer this need we might implement the model allowing to store documents ([Samuel et al. 2016])

 ### Notes: